tetratelabs/wazero/RATIONALE.md

 ### Clock Subscriptions

 As detailed above in [sys.Nanosleep](#sysnanosleep), `poll_oneoff` handles relative clock subscriptions.
-In our implementation we use `sys.Nanosleep()` for this purpose in most cases, except when polling for interactive input from `os.Stdin` (see more details below).
+In our implementation we use `sys.Nanosleep()`.

 ### FdRead and FdWrite Subscriptions